 Activated charcoal uses vary considerably, and it may surprise you how effective it is.
 Besides, if you enjoy a little homemade chemistry, learning how to make it is a lot of fun.

 While learning how to make activated charcoal may not seem like a quick lesson, it’s fascinating.
 The miracle of chemistry opens up a world of astounding possibilities, and the chance to make it at home is an exciting one.
-After you learn how to make activated charcoal, you can use it for all kinds of everyday tasks.
+After you learn to do it, you can use it for all kinds of everyday tasks.

 Follow these steps: